emergency22/Firefighter-Cheatsheet/resources/design-document.md

 U7. _As a Firefighter Cheatsheet customer, I want to ` be able to adjust and save pump discharge pressures beyond the recommendations` when I `am logged in`._

-U8. _As a Firefighter Cheatsheet customer, I want to `be shown fog nozzle and smooth bore pump discharge pressures` when I `click calculate`._
+U8. _As a Firefighter Cheatsheet customer, I want to `be shown fog nozzle and smooth bore pump discharge pressures` when I `see my cheat sheet`._

 U9. _As a Firefighter Cheatsheet customer, I want to `color code hoses for easy identification` when I `see my cheatsheet`._